 Graduates of SIUC's recreation programs have done particularly well in the major career branches of recreation.
 Six of our graduates have headed public recreation agencies that received the Gold Medal Award, given annually to one outstanding recreation department in the country-the highest honor in the field.
-One of our graduates is the Director of the Illinois Association of Park Districts, and another heads up the state of California recreation association.

 - Recreation Administration: A wide range of employment opportunities are available in Recreation Administration.
 Many of our graduates work for park districts, YMCAs, Boys and Girls Clubs of America and other community recreational agencies.
 A high number of alumni are employed by campus recreation programs across the country.
 In addition, several are employed as civilians in military recreation programs in the U.S., Europe, and Korea.